 With warmer temps, springtime blooms, and longer days finally here, I’ve been using any excuse to get outside and soak it all in.
 Whether it’s taking an evening stroll around the neighborhood, moving my lunch break to the patio, or getting a walk around the block while I take a conference call, there’s something to be said about taking a break for some fresh air.
-Usually a die hard attender of my favorite group workout classes, I’ve been trying to change it up this spring and have moved my workouts to the great outdoors (before it gets unbearably hot here in Austin.)
+Usually a die hard attender of my favorite group workout classes, the quarantine has forced me to change it up and move my workouts to the great outdoors, and I am loving it.
 At first, I was enjoying just running the trail, but after a couple weeks, I quickly got bored and missed that extra push of motivation I always felt in my group workout classes.
 So, I started looking to a few workout apps to help me stay motivated, no matter where I am.

 The best workout apps make it easy to take my workout anywhere –especially when traveling, or when life gets busy.
 They also provide awesome motivation, whether you need more variety in your workouts, convenient ways to exercise, accountability buddies, or just a digital nudge to stay committed.